gustinmi/rest4php/README.md

 4. Create a symlink in your apache htdocs folder pointing to these application's root folder.

-5. Add following directives to apache <directory YOUR_APP<
+5. Add following directives to apache directory entry

     <Directory /var/www/php2e>
         RewriteEngine On